elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 * This release migrates from Open Distro for Elasticsearch to OpenSearch.
 * Updated Blackbox chart to v5.3.1, and blackbox app to v0.19.0
   - HTTP probe: no_follow_redirects has been renamed to follow_redirects
+* Added option to enable thanos as a metric storage solution Thanos will in the future replace influxDB, we strongly encourage enabling thanos so that when influxdb is removed metrics will already be present in thanos.

 # Updated